 Nar is bigger than Phu village.
 Historically, Nar Phu is captured by Khampas (Tibetan refugee) and settled their inhabitants illegally and stabled later on.
 It is non touristic region yet because of fewer tourists used to visit.
 The valley is naturally beautiful but due to its remoteness and sort of media promote it is still virgin destination.
 There are more than one hundred houses within Nar and Phu.
 It is not just only two villages in the valley, you can see Jhunum, Chhyakhu Meta and Kyang along the trail of Nar Phu trekking which shows ancient of the refugees was there at once.
 It offers magnificent snow capped mountains view, narrow gorges, nature beauty forest, incredible, glacier, high pass of Kang la 5,200m.

-People from the Nar Phu valley celebrate many festivals such as Lhosar, Derchi, Yakchha and many more locally.
+People from the Nar Phu Valley celebrate many festivals such as Lhosar, Derchi, Yakchha and many more locally.
 Of course, they are Buddhist and follow their own culture.
 The dead body of the people buried or burned or fed to the vulture.
-It depend according theirs date of birth and died, after lama seen his luck of the way that how to end dead body.
-It is expensive one to feeding vulture because of someone should cut the body and wait until vulture do not come.
+It depend according their date of birth and died, after lama seen his luck of the way that how to end dead body.